bcgov/nr-wrf/python-objstore/readme.md

 # Overview

-Contains python script that is used to set the individual objects in object store to be publicly accessible.
-In other words it would allow anyone with the url to get access to the documents through the s3 api.
+Contains various python script that area used to:
+    * modify permissions
+    * move data from one bucket to another

-# Running the Script
+# Changing Permissions Script - publishObjectStore.py

+This script will iterate over every object in a bucket and make them all public/read as their permissions.

 ## install dependencies and activate virtualenv